History of County Wexford: County Wexford (1914–1923)

 On 28 June 1922 the Irish Civil War (1922–1923) began.
 County Wexford's Civil War was far more viciously fought than its War of Independence – with many more deaths (on both sides).
 Again it was a guerrilla war.
 After the signing of the Treaty, the I.R.A. as a whole in County Wexford was divided.
 The North Wexford and South Wicklow Brigade of the I.R.A., led by Joseph Cummins, supported the Treaty, but the South Wexford Brigade of the I.R.A., led by Thomas O’Sullivan, opposed it.
 Anti-Treaty I.R.A. units in the county were organized into the Enniscorthy, Murrintown, Kyle, and New Ross Flying Columns, consisting of about 12–20 men each.
 Numerous attacks on the county's Railways by anti-Treaty I.R.A. units were a major feature of the War in County Wexford.
 A vicious circle of reprisal killings soon ensued – a sample of these are as follows.
-On 24 July 1922, an anti-Treaty I.R.A. unit ambushed a train near Killurin Railway Station and 3 Free State soldiers were killed.
+On 24 July 1922, an anti-Treaty I.R.A. unit ambushed a train near Killurin's railway station and three Free State soldiers were killed.
 On 10 October 1922, a senior Free State army officer, Commandant Peter Doyle, of Ballinakill, Marshalstown, was shot in the grounds of St. Aidan's Cathedral, Enniscorthy, by anti-Treaty I.R.A.
 On 13 March 1923, the Free State side executed 3 anti-Treaty I.R.A. prisoners held in Wexford Jail – James Parle, John Creane, and Patrick Hogan.
 In a reprisal killing, on 23 March 1923 anti-Treaty I.R.A. took 3 Free State soldiers from a Public House at Ballagh, parish of Adamstown.
 They were taken to the village of Adamstown where they were shot dead early next morning, on 24 March 1923.
 The 3 men were Parick Horan, Edward O'Gorman, and Thomas Jones.
 A fourth Free State soldier, John Croke, was also wounded at the Pub.
 There were many other killings also.
 Some of these were stated to be 'accidental'.
 A number of large houses were burnt down by anti-Treaty I.R.A. units – most notably Castleboro House (February 1923), owned by the Carews, Wilton (March 1923), owned by the Alcocks, and Ballynastragh (March 1923), owned by the Esmondes.
 The Free State side also imprisoned many suspects.

 The anti-Treaty side declared a nationwide ceasefire, 30 April 1923.
 On 24 May 1923 the war ended, as anti-Treaty I.R.A. units were ordered to dump their arms, which most of them did.
 The Free State side had won.
 Normal political activity began to take hold in Ireland from this point forward.
 Political parties such as Fianna Fáil, Fine Gael, the Labour Party, and others, eventually began to dominate Irish politics.